-As promising biosimilar therapies to treat inflammatory conditions become available next year, Cigna Pharmacy, which manages pharmacy benefits, is announcing that it will add select biosimilars as preferred products on its commercial formularies at the same position as Humira.
+As promising biosimilar therapies to treat inflammatory conditions become available next year, Cigna Pharmacy Management, which supports Cigna Healthcare's plans with integrated medical and pharmacy benefits, is announcing that it will add select biosimilars as preferred products on its commercial formularies at the same position as Humira.
 These FDA-approved prescription medications are safe, clinically-similar alternatives to Humira, which is one of the most widely used biologic specialty medications that treats conditions like rheumatoid arthritis, Crohn’s disease, and psoriasis.

-Cigna has found that the average annual price of therapy for specialty drugs, including biologics, is $38,000 per patient, which is 75 times higher than the price of therapy for non-specialty prescription drugs.
-According to research from Cigna’s health services business, Evernorth, specialty medications account for more than half of overall drug spending in the United States while less than 2% of the population uses a specialty medication.
+Cigna Healthcare has found that the average annual price of therapy for specialty drugs, including biologics, is $38,000 per patient, which is 75 times higher than the price of therapy for non-specialty prescription drugs.
+According to research from The Cigna Group's health services business, Evernorth, specialty medications account for more than half of overall drug spending in the United States while less than 2% of the population uses a specialty medication.